Valium is one of many drugs that are routinely screened for in drug tests. It can show up for varying lengths of time, depending on the test.

-Urine, saliva, blood, or hair follicle samples are analyzed to test for Valium.
-Tests look for different sets of metabolites.
-Depending on which source is being tested, the detection time from last consumption to total elimination from one’s system can vary.
+Urine, saliva, blood, or hair follicle samples are analyzed to test for Valium, and tests look for different sets of metabolites.
+Depending on which source is being tested, the detection time from last consumption to total elimination from the system can vary.
 This means that if a person is tested by one means and shows negative, an alternative method may still show a positive test result.

-The most common method of testing for Valium is by urine samples.
-Urine tests can detect metabolites for several weeks after the last dose.
-The exact time of “expiration” is not a given, as there are other factors that can play into the drug’s elimination.
+The most common method of testing for Valium is through urine samples.
+Urine tests can detect metabolites for up to seven days after the last dose.
+The exact time of “expiration” is not a given, however, as there are other factors that can affect the drug’s elimination.

-Hair follicle tests are less common.
-This test can detect the presence of Valium for up to 90 days, but is not considered to be as reliable as the others.
+Hair follicle tests are less common, but this test can detect the presence of Valium for up to 90 days.

 - Method of ingestion